 The modern technology company has sold itself as a paradise for young, passionate workers, but have these modern perks translated to happier employees?
-There isn't a clear-cut answer.
+There isn’t a clear-cut answer.
 While information technology companies frequently top the lists of Fortune 100 best companies to work at (Fortune, 2021), the treatment of technology employees has gained attention in the media and academia for the exploitation that has run rampant due to a work culture of extreme hours.
 In 2006, Dyer-Witherford and Peuter presented a critical analysis of what they titled an overwork epidemic.
-Since then, the prevalence of overwork has been quantified in several large-scale surveys of employees from technology companies in the United States and Canada.
-These results have consistently demonstrated the impact of this overwork culture on employees: 8.6-hour average workdays (Jorge, 2012); 47 hour work weeks (Saad, 2014); reports of burnout (McCarthy, 2018); or 20% of the sample working overtime at least once or twice a week (Stack Overflow, 2021).
-Overtime is reportedly frequently, and this a point of particular concern due to the fact that, in both Canada (British Columbia Employment Standards, 2020) and the United States (U.S. Department of Labor, 2019), Technology workers are exempt from overtime pay, daily or weekly limits on work hours or mandatory rest periods.
+Since then, the prevalence and impact of overwork have been quantified in several large-scale surveys of employees from technology companies in the United States and Canada.
+These results have consistently demonstrated the substantial impact that this overwork culture has on employees: 8.6-hour average workdays (Jorge, 2012); 47 hour work weeks (Saad, 2014); reports of burnout (McCarthy, 2018); or 20% of the sample working overtime at least once or twice a week (Stack Overflow, 2021).
+The fact that overtime remains commonplace is a point of particular concern as technology workers are now exempt from overtime pay, daily or weekly limits on work hours or mandatory rest periods in both Canada (British Columbia Employment Standards, 2020) and the United States (U.S. Department of Labor, 2019).
 While the policies and perks implemented by these companies suggest a strong desire to create a fun and inspiring workspace for employees, the outlook on employee workload and mental health begs the question of whether this modernization has contributed to a culture of overwork and exploitation.
-In the present research, we test the idea that workplace perks prevalent in modern tech companies help employees rationalize instances of exploitation and overwork.
+In the present research, we test the idea that the extravagant perks and amenities prevalent in modern tech companies help employees and observers rationalize instances of exploitation and overwork.

 Organizational Culture and the Competing Values Framework

-Organizational culture encompasses the shared beliefs, values, assumptions and definitions of character held by members of an organization which determine the norms and patterns of behaviour that develop (Cameron & Quinn, 2011, Johns & Saks, 2019).
+Organizational culture encompasses the shared beliefs, values, assumptions and definitions of character held by members of an organization which lead to the norms and patterns of behaviour that develop (Cameron & Quinn, 2011, Johns & Saks, 2019).
 It provides members with the unspoken guidelines for how to be accepted by the organization.
-The Competing Values is a theoretical framework for diagnosing organizational culture and evaluating organizational effectiveness (Quinn, Rohrbaugh, 1983).
+The Competing Values Framework is a theoretical framework for diagnosing organizational culture and evaluating organizational effectiveness (Quinn, Rohrbaugh, 1983).
 Throughout the past 40 years, it has become one of the predominantly used models of organizational culture.
 It has heavily influenced research into the diagnosis and intentional change of culture within an organization (Yu & Wu, 2009).
-Despite being developed in a North American context, it has been studied across the globe and found to maintain its validity and reliability (Yu & Wu, 2009, Lamond, 2003).
+Despite being developed in a North American context, it has been studied across the globe and found to maintain its validity in countries such as China and Australia (Yu & Wu, 2009, Lamond, 2003).
 The model itself consists of two dimensions that distinguish the criteria an organization uses to determine its effectiveness.
 The first relates to how an organization values flexibility versus stability.
-There are versatile and pliable organizations that consider themselves effective because they can change and adapt quickly on one end of the spectrum.
+On one end of the spectrum, there are versatile and pliable organizations that consider themselves effective because they can change and adapt quickly.
 On the other end are those who value steadiness and durability; they are viewed as effective if they remain stable, predictable and mechanistic over time.
-The second dimension differentiates organizations based on their orientation.
-Organizations that put a greater emphasis on internal orientation value integration and unity and focus inwards on their members.
-They strongly value organizational cohesion.
-On the other end lie organizations with an external orientation focus on interacting or competing with others such as competitors or their industry as a whole who prioritize uniqueness and independence (Cameron & Quinn, 2011).
+The second dimension differentiates organizations based on their internal or external orientation.
+Organizations that put a greater emphasis on internal orientation place the most value on integration and unity.
+They focus inwards on their members and strongly value organizational cohesion.
+Organizations with external orientation, on the other hand, focus outwards.
+They prioritize their energy on interacting with customers or competing with their competitors and standing out in their industry (Cameron & Quinn, 2011).